mrapacz/voice-route-search/README.md

 # Voice route searching
 ![example gif](examples/example.gif)

-This is a proof of concept of an app that joins VoiceLab's Polish speech recognition API with jakdojade (a trip planning app).
+This is a quick and dirty proof of concept of an app that joins VoiceLab's Polish speech recognition API with jakdojade (a trip planning app).

 ## Requirements
 1. Make sure Selenium binary is installed and accessible.